MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 ### Aux values
 A good description of aux-values comes from [the docs here](https://man7.org/linux/man-pages/man3/getauxval.3.html), in short the kernel puts some data in the memory of a program when it's loaded.
-This data points to other data that we'll need to do relocation.
+This data points to other data that is needed to do relocation.
 It also has an insane layout for reasons that I haven't yet been able to find any motivation for.
 A pointer to the aux-values are put after the `envp` on the stack.

-The aux-values were collected and stored pretty sloppily as a global static variable before implementing this change, this time it needs to be collected onto the stack, used for finding the dynamic relocation addresses, and then it could be put into a static variable after that (since we can't find the address of the static variable before remapping).
+The aux-values were collected and stored pretty sloppily as a global static variable before implementing this change, this time it needs to be collected onto the stack, used for finding the dynamic relocation addresses, and then it could be put into a static variable after that (since the address of the static variable can't be found before remapping).

-We'll also need the `dyn`-values, which are essentially the same as aux-values, provided for `DYN`-objects.
+The `dyn`-values are also required, which are essentially the same as aux-values, provided for `DYN`-objects.

 In musl, the aux-values that are put on the stack looks like this:
 ```c